Women in the EZLN: Indigenous feminism in the EZLN

-The Zapatistas’ movement was the first time a guerrilla movement held women's liberation as part of the agenda for the uprising.
-Major Ana Maria—who was not only the woman who lead the EZLN capture of San Cristobal de las Casas during the uprising, but also one of the women who helped create the Women's Revolutionary Law, ‘A general law was made, but there was no women’s law.
-And so we protested and said that there has to be a women’s law when we make our demands.
+The Zapatistas' movement was the first time a guerrilla movement held women's liberation as part of the agenda for the uprising.
+Major Ana Maria—who was not only the woman who lead the EZLN capture of San Cristobal de las Casas during the uprising, but also one of the women who helped create the Women's Revolutionary Law, "A general law was made, but there was no women's law.
+And so we protested and said that there has to be a women's law when we make our demands.
 We also want the government to recognize us as women.
-The right to have equality, equality of men and women.’
+The right to have equality, equality of men and women."
 The Women's Revolutionary Law came about through a woman named Susana and Comandanta Ramona traveling to dozens of communities and to ask the opinions of thousands of women.
 The Women's Revolutionary Law was released along with the rest of the Zapatista demands aimed at the government during their public uprising on New Years Day of 1994.

-“For the first time in the history of Latin American guerrilla movements, women members were analyzing and presenting the “personal” in politically explicit terms.
+"For the first time in the history of Latin American guerrilla movements, women members were analyzing and presenting the "personal" in politically explicit terms.
 This is not to say, however, that in Zapatista communities women don't have to fight for equality and dignity.
 Revolutionary laws are a means, and usually a beginning, not an end.
-But all in all, the existence and knowledge of the law, even for women who don't actually know what it says, has had great symbolic importance as the seedling of the current indigenous women's movement in Mexico.”
+But all in all, the existence and knowledge of the law, even for women who don't actually know what it says, has had great symbolic importance as the seedling of the current indigenous women's movement in Mexico."

 It is important to acknowledge that not only was it a monumental move for so many women to be in the ranks and forefront of a movement, but they also went beyond that and made their own demands.
 They participated in the collective struggle, but also made sure their struggle was heard, acknowledged, and validated.

 Women's Revolutionary Law

-On the day of the uprising, the EZLN announced the Women’s Revolutionary Law with the other Revolutionary Laws.
-The Clandestine Revolutionary Indigenous Committee created and approved of these laws which were developed through with consultation of indigenous women.
-The Women’s Revolutionary Law strived to change “traditional patriarchal domination” and it addressed many of the grievances that Chiapas women had.
-These laws coincided with the EZLN's attempt to “shift power away from the center to marginalized sectors."
-The follow are the ten laws that comprised the Women's Revolutionary Law:
+On the day of the uprising, the EZLN announced the Women's Revolutionary Law with the other Revolutionary Laws.
+The Clandestine Revolutionary Indigenous Committee created and approved these laws which were developed through consultation with indigenous women.
+The Women's Revolutionary Law strived to change "traditional patriarchal domination" and it addressed many of the grievances that Chiapas women had.
+These laws coincided with the EZLN's attempt to "shift power away from the center to marginalized sectors."
+The following are the ten laws that comprised the Women's Revolutionary Law: